mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

  [ 0.76923169  0.71845851  0.7037472   0.52270127]]
 ```

 Comparing the final utility matrix with the one obtained without the use of eligibility traces in TD(0) you will notice similar values.
-One could ask: **what's the advantage of using eligibility traces?** The advantage become clear when dealing with sparse reward in a large state space.
-In this case the eligibility trace mechanism can speed up learning propagating what learnt at t+1 back to the last states visited.
+One could ask: **what's the advantage of using eligibility traces?** The eligibility traces version converges faster.
+This advantage become clear when dealing with sparse reward in a large state space.
+In this case the eligibility trace mechanism can considerably speeds up the convergence propagating what learnt at t+1 back to the last states visited.

 SARSA: Temporal Differencing control